KrizDev/someg7maes29i1ks0dls2.github.io/README.md

 # someg7maes29i1ks0dls2.github.io

-So this is a hosting website for my site in Google Sites, you can use too!
+So this is a hosting website for my site in Google Sites, you can use it too!

 ## How to use it?
 Use this link: